 User Interface Designer

 User interface design is under the user experience umbrella but occupies its own distinct niche within the discipline.
-UI designers are most concerned with the look and feel of the actual page visuals and layout.
-They ultimately choose where buttons should be placed, what colors are used, and what style the drop down menu will display.
+UI designers are most concerned with the look and feel of page visuals and layout.
+They ultimately choose where buttons should be placed, what colors are used, and what style the dropdown menu will display.
 Keep in mind, many companies will combine the role of the user interface designer with UX design responsibilities.

 Which user experience job will you seek out?